 Blues Coming On is the latest album from Joe Louis Walker, veteran producer, prolific songwriter, arranger and performer.
-He’s a musician of many honors and awards and Blues Hall of Fame inductee.
+He’s a musician with many honors and is a Blues Hall of Fame inductee.
 As a guitar virtuoso he is best known for electric blues but can seamlessly shift among blues, rock, rockabilly, soul and gospel styles.
-Blues Coming On is an assemblage by Joe of outstanding musicians and performers, whom he has known and worked with for more than fifty years: Dion DIMucci, Mitch Ryder, Jorma Kaukonen, Eric Gales, John Sebastian, Carla Cooke, David Bromberg, Albert Lee and Keb Mo, just to name a few.
+Blues Coming On is an assemblage of outstanding musicians and performers, whom he has known and worked with for more than fifty years: Dion DIMucci, Mitch Ryder, Jorma Kaukonen, Eric Gales, John Sebastian, Carla Cooke, David Bromberg, Albert Lee and Keb Mo, just to name a few.
 Joe’s approach, throughout his career has been one of collaboration.

-It was an honor to spend time with and talk to music legend Joe Louis Walker about growing up in San Francisco in the 60’s, playing at The Filmore as a teenager and about his influences, Wilson Pickett, James Brown, Bobby Womack and Otis, Thelonious Monk, Willie Dixon and John Mayall, Muddy Waters, James Cotton and Jimi Hendrix, all of whom he performed with.
+It was an honor to talk to music legend Joe Louis Walker about growing up in San Francisco in the 60’s, playing at The Filmore as a teenager and about his influences, Wilson Pickett, James Brown, Bobby Womack and Otis, Thelonious Monk, Willie Dixon and John Mayall, Muddy Waters, James Cotton and Jimi Hendrix, all of whom he performed with.

 Maria Passannante-Derr: How are you doing during these extraordinarily difficult times?

 Joe Louis Walker: We are all in uncharted territory.
 We are on pins and needles every day because we don’t know if we are open or closed.
 I listen and believe in the medical experts.
 We are all navigating some rough waters.
 Quite honestly, I do not know anybody in this country who is doing well.
 You got kids, grandkids, grandma who you can’t see.
-We have all got to pull together.
-It is as simple as that, with the virus and with the social issues.
+We have all got to pull together, it is as simple as that, with the virus and the social issues.
 We don’t have a chance to mourn our dead people.
-It’s a lot of stress; and, then we are in political season which is now a blood sport.
+It’s a lot of stress and we are in a political season which is now a blood sport.
 It’s a lot for us to deal with.
 I wish everyone would take a deep breath, try to pull together and put each of us in each other’s shoes and say, “I see it my way now let me try to see it your way.”

 MP-D: If it weren’t for Covid, what would you be doing now?

-JLW: I am supposed to be heading toward Minneapolis, no disrespect but not right now, and then go to Michigan but there are severe outbreaks there and I can’t afford to be there right now.
+JLW: I am supposed to be heading toward Minneapolis and then go to Michigan but there are severe outbreaks there and I can’t afford to be there right now.
 It is just not healthy for me.
 Then I am supposed to be in Chicago.
-I love Chicago but not right now!
+I love Chicago but not right now.

 MP-D: You started out as a teenager playing in the Bay area with some unbelievable influences such as Wilson Pickett, James Brown, Bobby Womack, Otis, John Lee Hooker, John Mayall, Muddy Waters?
 How has your style changed over the years?